 In the development of any piece of software, coding mistakes are made that could endanger users.
 These are frequently found in testing or beta builds that are released to a smaller audience with a view to overcoming any initial teething problems before the main rollout.
 Since the beginning of March, however, we have seen a process that normally takes months or longer happen in just a few weeks.
 In Zoom’s case, its ability to scale up quickly was a significant problem, and its emphasis on ease of use left its users open to abuse.

-There are alternatives to Zoom, all of which do fundamentally the same thing and, for casual users and businesses, will allow them to see their friends or colleagues.
+There are alternatives to Zoom, all of which do fundamentally the same thing and, for casual users and businesses, will facilitate interactions with their friends or colleagues.
 These platforms have all faced similar issues in development but were able to fix them on a normal timeline without the glare of the media and governments around the world.
-That Zoom has managed to remedy many of the concerning flaws so quickly is unusual; that there were problems in the platform to begin with, is not.
+That Zoom has managed to remedy many of the concerning flaws in its product so quickly is unusual; that there were problems in the platform to begin with, is not.